 Another of the most common itemized deductions is the interest you paid on your home mortgage debt.
 You can deduct this up to $750,000 for both your primary mortgage and any home equity debt you might have.
 Congress has also specified that you need to prove in some way that you have used your home equity loan to “buy, build, or substantially improve” your home.

 One bonus is that if you have paid mortgage insurance premiums, you can also deduct those premiums.
-Your AGI must be less than $109,000 if you want to deduct your mortgage insurance premiums or $54,500 if you are married filing separately.
+Your AGI must be less than $109,000 if you want to deduct your mortgage insurance premiums or $54,500 if you are married and filing separately.
 Use the Mortgage Insurance Premiums Deduction Worksheet from the IRS Instructions for Schedule A if you want help calculating this total deduction.

 Gifts to charity

 Your 2021 itemized deductions may still include gifts to charity.
 You can do this by claiming a deduction for any cash or property you have donated to a qualified tax-exempt organization.
 Not sure what companies are qualified and which are not?
-Most charities will let you know if they have a 501(c)(3) tax-exempt status.
+Most charities will inform you if they have a 501(c)(3) tax-exempt status.
 However, be aware that some organizations, including churches, are not required to apply for this status, and you might need to use the IRS Tax Exempt Organization Search tool to check.

 Casualty and theft losses